agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 The Pyodide and emscripten-forge ecosystems are both great choices.
 Pyodide must be used with the `jupyterlite-pyodide-kernel` project, and the emscripten-forge distribution is available through the Xeus kernel.

 The key difference between both kernels is that the Pyodide kernel allows one to dynamically install packages with a `%pip install` magic through [`piplite`](https://jupyterlite.readthedocs.io/en/stable/howto/pyodide/packages.html#installing-packages-at-runtime), a package that provides abstractions over `micropip`, while the Xeus kernel does not, at the moment, as it lacks an in-browser package manager ([`picomamba`](https://github.com/mamba-org/picomamba) may soon address this).
-An environment file has to be used with the Xeus kernel, which pre-installs WASM packages at the time of building the documentation.
+An environment file has to be used with the Xeus kernel, which pre-installs WASM packages when building the documentation.

 See [the JupyterLite documentation on "Adding a Python kernel"](https://jupyterlite.readthedocs.io/en/stable/howto/configure/kernels.html#adding-a-python-kernel) for more.

 ### Runtime considerations

-During the process, it is necessary for us to discuss common aspects and scenarios that should be kept in mind when enabling interactive documentation deployments.
+During the process, we must discuss common aspects and scenarios that should be considered when enabling interactive documentation deployments.

 #### WebAssembly computation is serverless and runs in the browser